 When you bring your perfect new puppy home you anticipate some sleepless nights and general havoc for a short while but you hope it will settle as your pup gets older.
 Some breeds are considered more 'hyperactive', such as Labradors and Spaniels.
+Find out the calmest small dogs here.
 Larger breed dogs have a bigger impact on their surroundings when bouncing around than a terrier.
 While you can expect your pup to start to settle down around 6-months of age, every dog is unique so this isn't a hard and fast rule.
 I get asked this question regularly in the clinic and the most consistent positive response I've found in my experience is having some training tricks up your sleeve.

 Some dogs are easily stimulated and can remain over-excited after the actual stimulus has passed, so the first step is to determine the inciting cause of this hyperactivity.
 This may be when the doorbell rings or even just getting a little too excited at playtime.
 When this occurs you need to take control of your pup and the situation immediately, this may include physically restraining your pup to ensure he doesn't hurt anyone or himself.
 Ensure your pup is wearing a suitable harness or collar and leash (training for this can start as soon as you bring your pup home) and now reduce the excitement by firstly removing the stimulus if possible, though I appreciate this is not always possible.